 In a large, relatively flat catchment, flood levels will rise relatively slowly, and natural floodplains may remain flooded for several days, acting as the natural regulator of the flow.
-This is typical of the Rover Dodder.
 In small, steep catchments, such as some of the tributaries, local intense rainfall can result in the rapid onset of deep and fast-flowing flooding with little warning.
 Such "flash" flooding, which may only last a few hours, can cause considerable damage and possible threat to life.